iTwin/pcf/README.md

 # Advance Topics

-## What is the difference between a Connector and a Driver?
+## What is the difference between a Connector and a Loader?

 One reason that a highly-customizable connector, PConnector, is definitely needed is that it's not possible to have a single connector for a single data format.
 Data formats could have different schemas that cannot be understood by a single connector.
 For example, the databases of different users have completely different schemas and importing those data into iModels will always require configurations.